 You can find the NWS HeatRisk forecast for the next seven days at this link.

-An example HeatRisk forecast map from June 30, 2021, is shown below.
-This was at the end of the historic Pacific Northwest heatwave.
+An example HeatRisk forecast map for June 10, 2022, is shown below.